 Chobe Game Safari Day Tour (Botswana) Overview

 The Chobe National Park in Botswana is only a 1¾ hour drive from Livingstone, Zambia.
-The Chobe National Park in Botswana is one of the greatest game reserves in Southern Africa and is home to the largest elephant population in the world.
+The Chobe National Park in Botswana is one of the most significant game reserves in Southern Africa and is home to the largest elephant population in the world.

-The Chobe River flows lazily through the Caprivi flood plains and provides a haven for huge herds of buffalo and elephant, zebra, wildebeest and impala which are followed closely by predators including lion, hyena, the elusive leopard and the odd pack of the now rare wild dog.
-The bird life in particular is exceptional.
+The Chobe River flows lazily through the Caprivi floodplains and provides a haven for vast herds of buffalo and elephant, zebra, wildebeest and impala which are followed closely by predators including lion, hyena, the elusive leopard and the odd pack of the now rare wild dog.
+The bird life, in particular, is exceptional.

 The game drive meanders its way back to Customs & Immigration, before crossing the Zambezi River and then transferring to Livingstone.
 The Chobe Safari Day Trips begin at the Victoria Falls Day Activity Centre at 07h30 with guests returning to the hotel by about 18h30.

 Tour information: Chobe Safari Day Tour (Botswana)